 The first rule of leadership is to manage your own emotions.

 If you get wiggy with bad news, people will stop telling you the bad news.
 When you scare colleagues and reports with your anger, they’ll feed you what you want to hear—a mythical alternate reality—to satisfy your aggressive nature.
-And you’ll fail.

-Oh The Frustration.
+Oh, The Frustration.

 There is no shortage to the frustration: